 Jeffrey A. Davis has more than 25 years of news media and national public relations experience.
 Founder of J. Davis Public Relations, LLC, he has extensive expertise in corporate positioning and reputation management, particularly in media relations, media training, crisis communications and social media.
-He also serves as Baltimore editor for the Washington, D.C. based Capitol Communicator and co-founded a Washington, D.C. podcast studio, Podcast Village.
+He also serves as Baltimore regional editor for the Washington, D.C. based Capitol Communicator and co-founded a Washington, D.C. podcast company, Podcast Village.
 He serves as co-host of Practically Social, a weekly podcast about practical and “in the trenches” ways to use social media today.

 Client experience includes the American Occupational Therapy Association, Armstrong World Industries, Baltimore Orioles, BWI Thurgood Marshall Airport, Council of Independent Colleges, Hair Cuttery, Honeywell, Kaiser Permanente, K. Hovnanian Homes, Lucite, Major League Baseball Properties, Maryland Transportation Authority, Mental Health Association of Maryland, MinuteClinic, the National Coalition for Cancer Survivorship, the National Investment Center for the Seniors Housing & Care Industries, Park City Mountain Resort, Pfizer Animal Health, Rubbermaid Commercial Products, and the U.S. Public Health Service Commissioned Corps.